FatihKoz/DisposableTheme/docs/README.md

 ## Footer Positioning and Content

-As per the license, theme name should be always visible in all pages.
+As per the license, **theme name should be always visible in all pages**.
 Editing the footer is still possible but `Disposable` link SHOULD BE always visible.

 If you need more space in footer area, kindly check theme stylesheet to add yourself some space 'cause it is really limited with a small area and always placed at the bottom.

 ## Release / Update Notes